slac-epics/ek9000/docs/manual.md

 Type is an integral value representing the terminal type, for example, 3064, which is found in the string EL3064.
 `slave_number` simply represents the position on the rail: keep in mind, this is a 1-based index.

+It's important to make sure that the type of terminal that you specify actually matches what's on the rail.
+The module **WILL** verify that they match, and throw an error if they don't.
+This also means that you can't initialize terminals without a connection to the device.

 After those functions are called, you can load a database or a substitutions file that contains the records you want to be used by terminals attached to that ek9000.
 It's important that you ONLY load these records after you've registerd all terminals to the device.

 #### Record initialization

-During record initialization, terminals with the `DTYP` field set to `EL10XX`, `EL11XX`, etc. will initiate a search for the terminal it's supposed to be attached to.
+During record initialization, terminals with the `DTYP` field set to `EL10XX`, `EL11XX`, etc. will initiate a search for the terminal they're supposed to be attached to.
 The name of the record usually will be suffixed with a `:x`, where x is an integer representing the channel that the record represents.
 The string preceding the `:x` acts as the base record name, which you specified in your init script.
 I decided to do this, because it made sense to me..
 Comments on this design decision are welcome.

 For example, if you use the template `EL1002.template`, and substitute all the stuff you want to, the records `MyTerminal1:1` and `MyTerminal1:2` will be created.
 Given that you ran `ek9000ConfigureTerminal("EK9K1", "MyTerminal1", 1002, 1)` or something similar in your ioc init script, the records will initialize successfully.

 Once the record initializes, it associates some private data with itself which contains a pointer to the descriptor of the terminal and some other stuff.